Agnosia: Organizational strategies

 Organizational strategies may be extremely helpful for an individual with visual agnosia.
 For example, organizing clothes according to different hangers provides tactile cues for the individual, making it easier to identify certain forms of clothing as opposed to relying solely on visual cues.

-Alternative medicine

-These strategies elicit the use of an unaffected modality.
-For example, visual agnosics can use tactile information in replacement of visual information.
-Alternatively, an individual with prosopagnosia can use auditory information in order to replace visual information.
-For example, an individual with prosopagnosia can wait for someone to speak, and will usually recognize the individual from their speech.

 Current research

 There are clinical trials being done to further research for treatments.
 At the National Institute of Neurological Disorders and Stroke (NINDS) they support research for rare diseases like agnosia.
 Some organizations that are recruiting for trials are using clincaltrials.gov and give status updates on the trials.

 History

-The term 'agnosia' comes from the Ancient Greek ἀγνωσία (agnosia), "ignorance", "absence of knowledge".
+The term "agnosia" comes from the Ancient Greek ἀγνωσία (agnosia), "ignorance", "absence of knowledge".
 It was introduced by Sigmund Freud in 1891: "For disturbances in the recognition of objects, which Finkelnburg classes as asymbolia, I should like to propose the term 'agnosia'."
 Prior to Freud's introduction of the term, some of the first ideas about agnosia came from Carl Wernicke, who created theories about receptive aphasia in 1874.
 He noted that individuals with receptive aphasia did not possess the ability to understand speech or repeat words.
 He believed that receptive aphasia was due to lesions of the posterior third of the left superior temporal gyrus.
 Due to these lesions, Wernicke believed that individuals with receptive aphasia had a limited deafness for certain sounds and frequencies in speech.

 After Wernicke, came Kussmaul in 1877 who attempted to explain why auditory verbal agnosia, also known as word deafness, occurs.
 Contrary to Wernicke's explanations, Kussmaul believed auditory verbal agnosia was the result of major destruction to the first left temporal gyrus.
 Kussmaul also posited about the origins of alexia (acquired dyslexia) also known as word blindness.
 He believed that word blindness was the result of lesions to the left angular and supramarginal gyri.

 Heinrich Lissauer shared his ideas about agnosia after Wernicke and Kussmaul.
 In 1890, he theorized that there were two ways in which object recognition impairment could occur.
 One way in which impairment could occur was if there was damage to early perceptual processing or if there was damage to the actual object representation.
 If the actual object representation was damaged, this would not allow the object to be stored in visual memory, and therefore the individual would not be able to recognize the object.
 During the time of Wernicke, Kussmaul and Lissauer there was little known about the cerebral cortex.
 Today, with new neuroimaging techniques, we have been able to expand our knowledge on agnosia greatly.